 The Watergate scandal challenged Fargo’s shiny outlook on the world, and influenced the material of her 1974 album Miss Donna Fargo.
-The second single, “U.S. of A.”, found her speaking to the country directly, celebrating that the country’s strength comes from its plentiful natural and human resources.
+The lead single, “U.S. of A.”, found her speaking to the country directly, celebrating that the country’s strength comes from its plentiful natural and human resources.

-That song went to #9, but it was the follow-up to a #1 hit, one of Fargo’s first big hits to come from an outside writer.
+That song went to #9, but it was the follow-up that became a #1 hit, one of Fargo’s first big hits to come from an outside writer.
 Built upon the biblical passage Matthew 5:16, it is a challenge not to those who do not have God in their life, but rather those who claim that they do:

 As with the similar CMA category of Single of the Year, looking over the history of this category is the quickest way to get a snapshot of country music in a given year.
 There is a quite a bt of consensus among the two organizations here, and it is very rare for the winner at one show to not at least be nominated at the other.
 The winners list here would make a great 2-disc set of country classics, at least for those who don’t mind a little pop in their country.
 The ACM definitely has more of a taste for crossover than its CMA counterpart, and the organizations have only agreed on 17 singles in the past four decades and change.